-When marketing your products or services, the greatest error you can make it to appeal to everyone all at once.
+When marketing your products or services, the greatest error you can make it to appeal to everyone all at once by not planning to define your target audience.
 Without defining your target audience, your campaigns turn out meaningless and will unfortunately appeal to no one in particular, equating to time and money lost.
 To reach more qualified customers, your marketing campaigns must be targeted to reach smaller, more specific groups.

 If you have yet to fully understand what a target audience is, we’ll quickly catch you up to speed.
 A target audience is a specific group of people who all share similar characteristics that are directly related to the interest of your products of services.